 Best for: a good old fashioned seaside holiday

-We’ve decided to visit the Isles of Scilly this summer, combined with a stay in Cornwall.
-The ferry is reasonably priced and it won’t feel like such a trek if we’re already in Cornwall.
-There’s a good range of accommodation from basic camping to contemporary hotels with everything in between.
-The islands’ tourist board is a good place to start.
+There’s a good range of accommodation in the Isles of Scilly, ranging from basic camping to contemporary hotels with everything in between.
+I’ve put together a guide to holidays in the Scilly Islands to help fellow families decide which island to stay on (there’s a choice of five) and how to get there.
 Just make sure you book early, a lot of the properties are reserved for regular visitors so what’s left over gets snapped up pretty quickly.

 Do you have any recommendations for off the beaten track holidays in Europe for families?
 Let me know in the comments below.

 Some of the images in this post are courtesy of Pixabay.